A Hospice Chaplain's Field Guide to Caregiving

 2.

-Listen to the two Audible audios as introduction
+Listen to the Audible Audio Chapter

 Introduction to the Book & this Resiliency Workshop